chalkan3/chalkan3/README.md

 - Play Videogames

 ## 💭 Dreams
-- my dream is to go to antarctica
+- My dream is to go to antarctica

 ## 💻  Developer Stuffs
 ### ⚙ - Compiled